 What is one thing that you didn’t expect from VSP?

 Climate change resulting from anthropogenic activities is possibly the greatest global challenge we have faced in recent times.
-Using a hybrid model of in-class lectures and group discussions, invited guest talks, and weekly field trips, our course has been designed as a detailed introduction to the rapidly developing science of climate change and global energy systems.
-We welcome students from a diverse educational background including natural, physical, and social sciences.
+Using a hybrid model of in-class lectures and group discussions, invited guest talks and weekly field trips, our course is a detailed introduction to the rapidly developing science of climate change and global energy systems.
+We welcome students from a diverse educational background including natural, physical and social sciences.

 What do you think international students can gain from one of your courses?